 Prototypical eukaryotes manifested cellular polarity early in evolution, requiring precise localization and generation of calcium signals.
 Some primitive eukaryotes had survived by forming colonies from aggregates of single-celled organisms that are the ancestors of multicellular organisms.
 Such developments increased the need for signaling systems, particularly in their encoding and targeting.
 These demands were met by the appearance of a versatile class of "calcium effector/sensor" or EF motif-containing proteins.
 The EF motif of EF-hand proteins refers to a helix-loop-helix structure that specifically binds calcium ions.
 Linking two EF motifs greatly enhanced their calcium affinity, forming the main functional unit for EF-hand proteins.
 Functionally, when calcium binds to EF motifs it modifies their stereospecific protein conformation, facilitating their function in response to calcium binding.
 The acquisition of these properties likely established EF-hand calcium binding proteins as functional intracellular calcium sensors, ensuring evolutionary success.
 The EF-hand calcium sensors are virtually absent from bacteria, are abundant in yeast, and are omnipresent in multicellular organisms.
-Representatives of such calcium-binding proteins include calmodulin, troponin C, calpains, and all of the calcium buffering proteins.
+Representatives of such calcium buffering proteins.
 The appearance of the EF-hand proteins and their ability to act as sensitive calcium sensors conferred signaling specificity par excellence to a previously dull signaling system.